 In 1969, another major fire erupted.
 This time, with the help of news and magazine coverage, the fire prompted the nation to take immediate action against water pollution.
 The public response to this event helped create the Federal Water Pollution Control Act (1972), commonly called the Clean Water Act.
-This legislation provides money to improve sewage treatment plants (STPs) and sets limits on the things that industries and STPs can discharge into the water.
-The Cuyahoga River fires also provided the motivation to create the Great Lakes Water Quality Agreement; establish federal and state environmental protection agencies (Environmental Protection Agency, 2003); and pass the Oil Pollution Act of 1990, which prohibits the discharge of oil into navigable rivers.
+This legislation provides money to improve sewage treatment plants and sets limits on the things that industries and treatment plants can discharge into the water.
+The Cuyahoga River fires also provided the motivation to create the Great Lakes Water Quality Agreement; establish federal and state environmental protection agencies; and pass the Oil Pollution Act of 1990, which prohibits the discharge of oil into navigable rivers.

 Air pollution from automobiles, industrial processes, and the burning of coal in factories and in homes has also been a serious problem.
 In the 19th century, episodes of "smog" (a combination of smoke and fog) in cities like New York and London resulted in many deaths.
 Air pollution continued to be a significant problem up through the middle of the 20th century.
-In late October of 1948, 20 people were asphyxiated and more than 7,000 became seriously ill as the result of severe air pollution over Donora, Pennsylvania (Pennsylvania Department of Environmental Protection, 2005).
+In late October of 1948, 20 people were asphyxiated and more than 7,000 became seriously ill as the result of severe air pollution over Donora, Pennsylvania.

 Like the 1969 Cuyahoga River fire, the 1948 Donora incident led to the creation of the Air Pollution Control Act of 1955.
 This was the first federal attempt to control air pollution.
 Since then, clean air legislation has been revised and strengthened.
-The Clean Air Act of 1990 sets limits on the discharge of air pollutants from industrial facilities and motor vehicles, and addresses acid rain and ozone depletion (American Meteorological Society, 1999).
+The Clean Air Act of 1990 sets limits on the discharge of air pollutants from industrial facilities and motor vehicles, and addresses acid rain and ozone depletion.

 These laws have significantly reduced the amount of pollution released into the environment.
 Grossly contaminated water and air are much less common today than they were 50 years ago.
 Nevertheless, some of today's experts are concerned about the possible risks of continuous low-level exposure to pollutants, and particularly to nonpoint source pollutants.